 It’s that time of year again.
-Homeroom bell has rung, pencils are sharpened, and if you’re a junior, you’re starting to think about your college prospects, while if you’re a senior, you’re busy narrowing down their schools of choice.
+Homeroom bell has rung, pencils are sharpened, and if you’re a junior, you’re starting to think about your college prospects, while if you’re a senior, you’re busy narrowing down schools of choice.

 You already receive endless pamphlets in the mail and emails in your inbox.
 You have the SATs to study for, and grades to keep up.
 Should you really make time for a college fair?